 All organic produce comes from certified farms and producers.
 Products have met the strict requirements defining what farmers and manufacturers can and can’t do, or use, during production.
 All organic suppliers are inspected at least once per year, and this means the standards for organic food remain consistently high.
 Animal welfare is of course paramount; when you buy organic you know what you’re eating can be fully trusted.

 Highest animal welfare standards

 Free from genetic modification

-Organic means growing with nature and a more sustainable management of the land, helping our environment to support biodiversity.
-From cream to carrots, when you choose organic Foods, Drinks, Beauty or Textiles; you choose products that encourage a better world.
+Organic farming represents growing with nature; more sustainable management of the land & helping our environment to support biodiversity.
+From carrots to cotton.
+When you select organic food, cosmetics or textiles; you support products that encourage a better world.

-Intensive agriculture and monocropping causes soil erosion, loss of habitats and chemical run-off into water systems, leaving some weeds and insects resistant to the chemicals.
-It is oil heavy and relies on synthetic or petroleum-based pesticides and fertilizers, unlike Organic farming.
+Intensive agriculture and mono cropping causes soil erosion, loss of habitats and chemical run-off into water systems; leaving weeds and insects resistant to toxins.
+It is also heavy on oil and relies on synthetic and petroleum-based pesticides and fertilisers, unlike Organic farming.

-By practicing traditional techniques like crop rotation and using a fraction of the oil, organic farming significantly reduces water and soil contamination.
-Turning back the clock to before the industrial revolution, to smaller farms and more wildlife.
-Less transportation and imported food and, a virtuous outlook.
+By practising traditional techniques like crop rotation while using a fraction of the oil, organic farming significantly reduces water & soil contamination.
+Turning back the clock; smaller farms & more habitat for wildlife, less transport and imported food, with a virtuous outlook.